 Commodities or contractual services available from a single source are exempt from the competitive solicitation process.
-Sole Source documents shall be publicly posted by Purchasing Services at the Tampa campus for 72 hours, excluding Saturdays, Sundays and Florida State University System holidays, when such purchases exceed $75,000.
+Sole/Single source written by the supplier will not be accepted.
+If the cost is $75,000 or greater, the Sole/Single Source Certification must be approved, signed by a Procurement Director, and publicly posted for 72 hours, excluding Saturdays, Sundays and Florida State University System holidays.
 Sole Source Form must be included with the requisition request.

 Commodities and actions not subject to competition include:

 - Academic reviews.
 (Not to exceed $50,000)

 - Auditing services, including those services needed to address audit, financial, and fraud related compliance, controls, and investigative matters, or such other related services.

 - Legal services, including attorney, paralegal, expert witness, appraisal, arbitrator or mediator services.